Testing & Evaluation FAQs

 May testers administer achievement tests to their own children?

-Approved testers may administer tests to their own children (or children related to them) as long as their state law permits and there is no conflict with any other entity which may require test results for admission, award granting, etc. In these cases it is the teacher’s responsibility to ensure that they are following the guidelines required by their state or other entity.
+Approved testers may administer tests to their own children (or children related to them) as long as their state law permits and there is no conflict with any other entity that may require test results for admission, award granting, etc. In these cases it is the teachers' responsibility to ensure that they are following the guidelines required by their state or other entity.

 What grades (test levels) may be tested simultaneously?

 - K5–Grade 2 (Levels 5–8) must each be administered separately by grade and may not be grouped.

 - Grades 3–8 (Levels 9–14) may be administered together.

 - Grades 9–12 (Levels 15–18) may be administered together.